tjgore/tj-portfolio/content/articles/intro-to-understanding-how-to-use-webpack-4.md

     "webpack-cli": "^3.3.9"
   }
 ```
-Also update your `package.json` npm scripts to look like the one below:
+Also, update your `package.json` npm scripts to look like the one below:

 ```javascript
 "scripts": {